KaspireFX/BasicDataStructures/README.md

 - [C# FixFormat](https://marketplace.visualstudio.com/items?itemName=Leopotam.csharpfixformat) : By Leopotam
 - [.Net Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) *Optional* : by Jun Han (Helpful if you wish to use the NUnit Testing in this project)

-If you are on .Net Core (2.1) (Linux/Unix) you can `git clone` this project, change directory into the classlibrary, and pack the classlibrary to create a .nupkg file in the *bin/Debug/* directory.
+If you are on .Net Core (2.1) you can `git clone` this repository, change directory into the classlibrary, and pack the classlibrary to create a .nupkg file in the *bin/Debug/* directory.

 (*If you are on .Net Core 2.0 you can update to 2.1 by any of the three ways below*):
 - [Windows](https://www.microsoft.com/net/learn/get-started/windows)